bip-zip/Unicode-To-Preeti-Converter/README.md

 ## How to Use

-1. Open the `index.html` file, there are two formfields (text-area) and two buttons (Copy and Clear).
+1. In the `index.html` file, there are two formfields (text-area) and two buttons (Copy and Clear).

-2. There are two javascript files () inside js folder.
+2. There are two javascript files (nepali-typing.js & nepali-unicode.js) inside js folder.

-5. The converted text will be displayed below the input box.
+3. The nepconverter() function converts the typed roman alphabets to nepali unicode whereas the convert_to_Preeti() function converts the content into preeti format.

 ## Features